ReScience/ReScience-submission/article/Larisch-2019.md

 Clopath and colleagues modeled three burst timing-dependent plasticity experiments.
 In the first task, they changed the number of postsynaptic spikes from one up to three, with either $+10$ ms or $-10$ ms between the presynaptic and the first postsynaptic spike.
 The postsynaptic neuron fires with $50$ Hz.
-To be more precisely, between every of the one,two, or three spikes are $20$ ms.
+More precisely, there is $20$ ms between each of the one, two or three spikes.
 In the second experiment, they recorded the weight change when a presynaptic spike is followed by three postsynaptic spikes with varying postsynaptic firing rates (from $20$ Hz to $100$ Hz).
 As in the first experiment, they observe the weight change for the case where the first postsynaptic spike appears $10$ ms after or $10$ ms before the presynaptic spike.
 The variation of the time lag between one presynaptic spike and three postsynaptic spikes is the focus of the third experiment.